by Marc Appleton, Bret Parsons, and Eleanor Schrader

 - vintage photography throughout

 - 12"h x 9"w

 - published by Tailwater Press / Angel City Press

-This book will be available in Spring 2020; order early to receive your copy upon publication.
+This book will be available in Summer 2020; order early to receive your copy upon publication.